 It is The Port's policy to permit employees to accumulate earned but unused paid-time-off benefits (PTO).
 Employees begin earning PTO on their first day of service and are permitted to carry a maximum of twenty days of unused PTO at any one time.
-Accumulated paid-time-off balances are accrued when incurred in the financial statements.
+Liabilities should be recognized for unused leave if it is attributable to services already rendered, the leave accumulates, and it is more likely than not that it will be used or paid out in cash.